aesrael/sortr-cli/readme.md

 # Sortr Cli

-Sorts your files to their respective directories, and keep your PC in organized
+Sorts your files to their respective directories, and keeps your PC organized.